Basic Health Screening

 Dear Lindquist Patients and Parents,

-Welcome back to Lindquist Dental Clinic for Children.
-Our community has been through a lot over the last few months, and all of us are looking forward to resuming our normal habits and routines.
+Welcome to Lindquist Dental Clinic for Children.
+Our community has been through a lot over the last several years, and all of us are looking forward to resuming our normal habits and routines.
 While many things have changed, one thing has remained the same, our commitment to your safety!

 Our office follows infection control recommendations made by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).
 We follow the activities of these agencies so that we are up-to-date on any new rulings or guidance that may be issued.
 We do this to make sure that our infection control procedures are current and adhere to each agencies recommendations.